graghukalyan/core-data-structures/README.md

 # core-data-structures

-This project would contain files pertaining to core data-structures
+This data-structures project would contain files pertaining to core data-structures